Updated January 2022

-You want to be your own boss, set your own schedule, work when you want to and how you want to.
-You’ve heard tales of people making good money working for food delivery services and think it might be worth a go.
-The good news is that you have many options for delivery app jobs to choose from.
+You want to be your own boss, set your own schedule, deliver when you want to and how you want to.
+You’ve heard tales of people making good money delivering with food delivery apps and think it might be worth a go.
+The good news is that you have many options for delivery app gigs to choose from.

 A Few Basic Requirements

-While some delivery jobs may come with additional requirements – and we’ll cover those when needed – to be a delivery driver, you need to meet the following requirements:
+While some delivery gigs may come with additional requirements – and we’ll cover those when needed – to be a delivery driver, you need to meet the following requirements:

 - Have access to a vehicle

 - Have a valid driver’s license and insurance